Expand description

 §Sizing

-The width and height of widgets can generally be defined using a Length
+The width and height of widgets can generally be defined using a Length.

-will make the widget take all the available space in a given axis.Shrink
+Fillwill make the widget take all the available space in a given axis.Shrinkwill make the widget use its intrinsic size.

-sizing strategy by default, but will inherit
+Most widgets use a Shrink sizing strategy by default, but will inherit

-strategy from their children.
+a Fill strategy from their children.

-A fixed numeric Length
+A fixed numeric Length in Pixels can also be used:

 use iced::widget::container;